oat-sa/taohub-articles/forge/Data abstractions/data-abstractions-26.md

 Delivery execution information storage abstraction
 ---------------------------------------------------

-Delivery execution information cover everything related to what test taker has started/finished which delivery.
+Delivery execution information cover everything related to what test-taker has started/finished which delivery.
 The choice of the abstraction is done via the constant *DELIVERY_EXECUTION_HANDLER* in *generis/common/conf/generis.conf.php*.

 ### Storing delivery execution information in the ontology (default)